VicSwain/BootCampA/13-ORM/01-Activities/06-Stu_Create-Read/README.md

 ## 🏆 Bonus

-If you have completed this activity, work through the following challenge with your partner to further your knowledge:
+If you have completed this activity, work through the following challenge with your group to further your knowledge:

 * What is the difference between Sequelize's `create()` and `build()` methods?